devplayer0/fyp/report.md

 `libopencm3` is a free and open-source project that aims to create a "firmware library for various ARM Cortex-M3 microcontrollers, including ST STM32 and others".
-Originally created as `libopenstm32` for STM32 Cortex-M3-based boards, support has been greatly expanded and includes STM32F4-based microcontrollers [@libopencm3].
-While it doesn't provide a high-level HAL or implement helpers to support all of the peripherals exposed by the STM32F407, almost all of the hardware registers are defined and a `make`-based build template is available (`libopencm3-template`). `libopencm3`'s only dependency is an `arm-none-eabi` toolchain.
-The source tree for the helper code is located at `app/perfgrade/build/`.
-Each of the important components will be described in their own section.
+Originally named `libopenstm32` for STM32 Cortex-M3-based boards, support has been greatly expanded and includes STM32F4-based microcontrollers [@libopencm3].
+While the library doesn't provide a high-level HAL or implement helpers to support all of the peripherals exposed by the STM32F407, almost all of the hardware registers are defined and a `make`-based build template is available (`libopencm3-template`). `libopencm3`'s only dependency is an `arm-none-eabi` toolchain.
+The source tree for the unified firmware is located at `app/perfgrade/build/`.
+Each of the main components will be described in their own section.

 ### `rules.mk` and `Makefile`